Nonprofit Web Development Starting Point

-The best place to begin the development of your nonprofit website is to establish the website’s primary and secondary target audiences.
-(Unlike a commercial website where there is generally no division in the viewership, a nonprofit website has to consider if the viewer is seeking a service or information, or is the viewer seeking to fund a service which they may never access themselves.
-Two distinct audiences with different priorities.)
+The best place to initiate the development of your nonprofit website is to establish the website’s primary and secondary target audiences.
+(Important: unlike a commercial website where there is generally no division in the viewership, a nonprofit web developer has to consider if the viewer is seeking a service or information, or is the viewer seeking to fund a service which they may never access themselves.
+These are two distinct audiences, with different priorities.)
 That being said, are they charitable donors, members, volunteers, professional peers, event goers, the general public — or are they clients — or another group set altogether?

-Preparing the content for your nonprofit website requires proper planning, not just for what should be included now, but for what may be added later.
+Preparing and developing the content for your non profit website requires proper planning, not just for what should be included now, but for what may be added later.
 The decisions you make now will lay the foundation for a long-term, consistently effective website presence.

 The format for an non profit website is not unlike a dynamic brochure, with the content sometimes gleaned from existing publications.
 Once this initial phase is completed, you’ll be able to build upon it quickly.
 Do you want to stream your Facebook, Instagram, YouTube and Twitter accounts?
 Have featured articles and events?
 There are many website options to consider.
 Our passion is to build the best website for your special audience, thus creating the comprehensive outreach and development tool you envision.